-Gellhorn's biographer Caroline Moorehead and war correspondent turned novelist Ward Just (2005 Pulitzer Prize finalist) paid tribute to the groundbreaking career of journalist and writer, Martha Gellhorn, with NPR special correspondent Susan Stamberg.
+Gellhorn's biographer, Caroline Moorehead, and war correspondent turned novelist, Ward Just (who was a 2005 Pulitzer Prize finalist), paid tribute to the groundbreaking career of journalist and writer, Martha Gellhorn.
+NPR special correspondent Susan Stamberg moderated.
 Gellhorn was the third wife of Ernest Hemingway, whose papers are archived at the Kennedy Library.

 PEN Hemingway Awards - March 29, 2009